eficode-academy/github-actions-katas/labs/pr-workflow.md

 # Pull Request based workflow

 > Note: In this exercise we use the term "main" to refer to the main stabilization branch, or the default branch.
-This can also have the name "trunk" or "master", but all is refering back to the same thing.
+This can also have the name "trunk" or "master", but all is referring back to the same thing.

-The defacto-standard workflow now-adays is the
+The defacto-standard workflow nowadays is the
 Pull Request workflow (also known as the
 [GitHub flow](https://guides.github.com/introduction/flow/))